Men's rights movement: Education

 Men's rights adherents describe the education of boys as being in crisis, with boys having reduced educational achievement and motivation compared to girls.
 Advocates blame the influence of feminism on education for what they believe is discrimination against and systematic oppression of boys in the education system.
 They critique what they describe as the "feminization" of education, stating that the predominance of female teachers, a focus on girls' needs, as well as a curricula and assessment methods that supposedly favour girls, have proved repressive and restrictive to men and boys.

 Men's rights groups call for increased recognition of masculinity, greater numbers of male role models, more competitive sports, and the increased responsibilities for boys in the school setting.
 They have also advocated clearer school routines, more traditional school structures, including gender-segregated classrooms, and stricter discipline.

 One primary characteristic of men's rights groups is the view of boys as a homogeneous group that shares common educational experiences; this means that it fails to account for how responses to educational approaches may differ by age, disability, culture, ethnicity, sexuality, religion, and class.

 In Australia, men's rights discourse has influenced government policy documents.
 Compared to Australia, less impact has been noted in the United Kingdom, where feminists have historically had less influence on educational policy.
 However, Mary Curnock Cook, the British Universities and Colleges Admissions Service (UCAS) chief executive, argued that in Britain "despite the clear evidence and despite the press coverage, there is a deafening policy silence on the issue.
 Has the women's movement now become so normalised that we cannot conceive of needing to take positive action to secure equal education outcomes for boys?"

-Female privilege

-The men's rights movement rejects the concept that men are privileged relative to women.
-The movement is divided into two groups: those who consider men and women to be harmed equally by sexism, and those who view society as endorsing the degradation of men and upholding what they term "female privilege".